suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 }
 ```

 The above configuration will allow you to run ESLint and fix both .js and .jsx files.
-In the same time, it will run Prettier on .json, .css and .md files.
+In the same time, it will run Prettier on `.json, .css, .md` files.

 Then, let’s tell ESLint we’ll use Prettier's configuration:

-**.eslintrc.js:**
+<u>**.eslintrc.js:**</u>

 ```js
 {